science-en-poche/yelandur/API.md

 `POST /exps` creates an experiment for the currently logged in user, and returns the completed object with its `id`.
 Possible fields are:

+TODO: add a description of allowed syntax for exp name.

 * `owner_id` (required)
 * `name` (required)
 * `description` (optional)